 1. TERM.
 The chair shall serve a term of one (1) year, immediately following that person's term as vice chair/chair-elect.
 No person shall serve as chair for more than one term in a row, though past chairs may run again via the vice chair/chair-elect route.

-2. TRANSITION CHAIR TERM.
-The incumbent chair at the time these standing rules are adopted shall serve a term of one (1) year following the annual meeting subsequent to their adoption.
-This person shall then become Immediate Past CHair for a full term as described in Article VI, part D.

 C. VICE CHAIR/CHAIR-ELECT.
 The vice-chair/chair-elect shall assist the chair in the operation of the Section and shall plan the annual meeting speaker roster.

 1. ELECTION.
 The vice chair/chair-elect shall be elected each July by electronic vote in an election supervised by the Society of American Archivists staff.